-Medical Air has been providing 24/7 emergency medical flight and evacuation transportation for Australians abroad and domestically since 2013.
+Medical Air has been providing 24/7 emergency medical flights and evacuation transfers for Australians domestically and overseas since 2013.

-In that time we have transported 100s of sick and injured Australians home.
-Our fleet of air ambulances is one of the largest in the industry, all of which are equipped with full ICU facilities.
+In that time we have transported 100’s of sick and injured Australians safely back home.
+Our fleet of air ambulances is one of the largest in the industry and all of which are fully equipped with ICU facilities.

 The key point of difference we bring to the market is that we are a vertically integrated company that services, maintains and operates all aircraft and employs all medical, aviation, and operations staff in-house.

-Not only that but we are fully accredited with International Assistance Group (IAG) which extends our reach even further.
+We are also fully accredited with International Assistance Group (IAG) which extends our reach even further.

 IAG is a global alliance of over 140 independent assistance companies hand-picked following stringent selection criteria, including an average of 15 years’ experience in their respective markets.

-Close collaboration with trusted partners in IAG means a safer, faster passage home from almost anywhere on the globe.
+Close collaboration with trusted partners in IAG means a safer, faster passage home from almost anywhere in the world.

 Founder & Managing Director